huggingface/blog/llama2.md

 The Llama 2 release introduces a family of pretrained and fine-tuned LLMs, ranging in scale from 7B to 70B parameters (7B, 13B, 70B).
 The pretrained models come with significant improvements over the Llama 1 models, including being trained on 40% more tokens, having a much longer context length (4k tokens 🤯), and using grouped-query attention for fast inference of the 70B model🔥!

 However, the most exciting part of this release is the fine-tuned models (Llama 2-Chat), which have been optimized for dialogue applications using [Reinforcement Learning from Human Feedback (RLHF)](https://huggingface.co/blog/rlhf).
 Across a wide range of helpfulness and safety benchmarks, the Llama 2-Chat models perform better than most open models and achieve comparable performance to ChatGPT according to human evaluations.
+You can read the paper [here](https://huggingface.co/papers/2307.09288).

 ![mqa](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/llama-rlhf.png)